mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-list-points.md

 ---
 title: List of Points in Python
-description: This guide provides an overview of a RhinoScriptSytntax list of Point Geometry in Python.
+description: This guide provides an overview of a rhinoscriptsyntax list of Point Geometry in Python.
 authors: ['Dale Fugier']
 author_contacts: ['dale']
 apis: ['RhinoPython']